jeremy-shannon/jeremy-shannon.github.io/about.md

 > AWEEEESOME!

 > Hey Jeremy, Thank you so much for posting about your experience on P3.

-### The main points...

-- Udacity Self-Driving Car Engineer Nanodegree, October 2017
-- Master's degree in Electrical and Computer Engineering, University of Oklahoma, May 2014
-- Bachelor's degree in Computer Engineering, University of Oklahoma, December 2001
-- 15 years experience as an electronics engineer and computer scientist
-- Unbridled, contagious enthusiasm

 ### ...and the full story...